Pablo Vicente de Solá

-Pablo Vicente de Solá (1761–1826) was a Spanish officer and the twelfth and last Spanish colonial governor of Alta California (1815-1822).
+Pablo Vicente de Solá (1761–1826) was a Spanish-born Mexican officer and the twelfth and last Spanish colonial governor of Alta California (1815-1822).
 He was born in Mondragón, Gipuzkoa, Spain.
+Following Mexico's independence, he represented Alta California in the Congress of the Union in Mexico City.

 Land grants

 Solá granted in 1821 the 3127 acre Rancho Rincón de los Bueyes to Bernardo Higuera and Cornelio López.
 It lay in present-day Los Angeles County, California, encompassing contemporary Cheviot Hills, Rancho Park, the northeast extension of Culver City, and a small section of Baldwin Hills with Ballona Creek.
 He explored the valleys of California to help select possible sites on which to build new Spanish missions.

 Other Spanish land grants of Solá include: